How to Soothe a Crying Baby

 Here are some of the main reasons your baby may be crying:

 1. It may be time for a feeding.
-Pay attention to the signs of hunger; for example, your baby may be smacking her lips or moving her hands to her mouth.
+Pay attention to the signs of hunger; for example, your baby may be smacking their lips or moving their hands to their mouth.

-2. She may be too cold or too hot.
-Your baby could be crying because she's uncomfortably overdressed or underdressed.
+2. They may be too cold or too hot.
+Your baby could be crying because they're uncomfortably overdressed or underdressed.
 A good rule of thumb is to dress your baby in the same number of layers that you are in.

 Looking at the wetness indicator